 Take hold of one of these fine old pencils and one immediately begins to wonder about its origin, and the surrounding world in which it was created and used.
 What engineering techniques were used to manufacture something so intricate in the days before electric power existed?
 Who was the original owner and how did they acquire it?
 What interesting stories each pencil could tell us of the places it’s been and the people who have held it along its journey!
 Was it used to write poetry, or a eulogy, request a dance with a future spouse, or sign a census form, write a love letter or sketch a beautiful landscape; tell a story or simply used to mark one’s “x” on a legal document; perhaps it was used in drafting the design of the first steam powered engine; was once held in the hand of a future head of state, or simply used to write a letter to a loved one from some far off battlefield in the rain?

 Not only are these antique pencils interesting for all the above reasons, but thanks to the evolution of modern communication, they are also on the “endangered species” list of humankind’s tools.
-Until the latter part of the 20th century our long distance written communication was done with pen or pencil and paper.
-Today's techologies have all but eliminated the need for these once vital tools and associated forms of written communication.
+Even until just a generation ago (during the latter part of the 20th century) all of our long distance written communication was done with pen or pencil and paper.
+Today's techologies have essentially eliminated the need for these once vital tools and associated forms of written communication.
 How many of us have held an old letter or postcard written by our parents or grandparents and thought for a moment of what life was like “back then”?
 What was on their minds as they wrote the words, knowing it would likely be weeks before the recipient received them (if at all) and several more weeks before they got a reply?
 How much of what we know about those previous generations is owed to what was written down on paper?
 Will future generations have the opportunity to enjoy similar glimpses into their past (our "present")?
 Perhaps those generations will collect communications in digital media the way we collect physical ephemera and antique writing instruments?
 Hopefully ...

 Enter your text here